Nasif Nijabat. Systemic & Family Psychotherapist. UKCP, AFT & EMDR registered

 My Name is Nasif Nijabat, but I am also known as Nij.

-I do not see the “problem” as being located in you, but a shared issue which can be unpacked and thought about together; as a way to finding practical solutions and gaining more control over your situation and issues.
+I do not see the “problem” as being located in you, but a shared issue which can be unpacked and thought about together; as a way to finding hands on solutions in gaining more control over your situation and issues.

-I am passionate about what I do, and I engage actively within sessions, sharing my thoughts, feelings (where appropriate), formulations and hypothesis - with practical hands on strategies and recommendations.
+I am passionate about what I do, and I engage actively within sessions, sharing my thoughts, feelings (where appropriate), formulations and hypothesis - with practical hands on solution focused approach with strategies and recommendations.

 Training, qualifications & experience